mark-watson/haskell_book/manuscript/tutorial-impure.md

 The server accepts a string, reverses the string, and returns the reversed string to the client.

 I am assuming that you have done some network programming and are familiar with sockets, etc. The function **reverseStringLoop** defined in lines 9-13 accepts a socket as a parameter and returns a value of type **MonadIO** that wraps a byte-string value.
 In line 10 we use the **T.recv** function that takes two arguments: a socket and the maximum number of bytes to received from the client.
 The **case** expression reverses the received byte string, sends the reversed string back to the client, and recursively calls itself waiting for new data from the client.
-If the client breaks the socket connection, then the function retuns an empty **MonadIO()**.
+If the client breaks the socket connection, then the function returns an empty **MonadIO()**.

 The **main** function defined in lines 15-21 listens on port 3000 for new client socket connections.
 In line 19, the function **T.acceptFork** accepts as an argument a socket value and a function to execute; the complete type is: